dunice-vadimh/stellar-rest/docs/server-configuration.md

 + `HOST` - the host the API server will be available on
 + `DATABASE_URL` - the URL used to connect to the PostgreSQL database
 + `ssl` - if an object with `key_path` and `cert_path` are provided, the API server will be available over HTTPS
-+ `rippled_servers` - an array of server objects indicating which `rippled` servers the API should connect to.
++ `stellard_servers` - an array of server objects indicating which `rippled` servers the API should connect to.
 These should be configured to point to your local `rippled` if you are running one, instead of `s_west.ripple.com`
 + `debug` - boolean to log debugging information

 ----------